 - Dallas tap water is most probably safe to drink

-- Using an affordable water filter such as TAPP will improve taste and serve as a safety measure to remove potential contaminants that are unregulated or come from local pipes
+- Using an affordable water filter for Dallas such as TAPP will improve taste and serve as a safety measure to remove potential contaminants that are unregulated or come from local pipes

 - Tap water is generally safe to drink in restaurants and other public places